 Physics for Junior Sophister Nanoscience students consists of lectures and tutorials delivered in modules, as listed below.
 There are prescribed modules in Physics (20 credits) as listed below.
 The balance is made up of prescribed modules in Chemistry (20 credits).
 The practical advanced materials and nanoscience laboratory module (10 credits) includes laboratory classes and an introduction to experimental techniques for nanoscience carried out in the research laboratories in CRANN (conditions permitting).
 Students also receive training in communication skills within the practical module.
-There are further designated Open modules in each semester which must be taken, one in Physics and one in Chemistry.
+There are further designated Open modules in the first semester which must be taken, both in Physics.